jpb80/gemini-api-alert/README.md

 ## Misc
 ### Approach to solving
+#### Price Deviation
+1. Create functions to query the API.
+2. Parse those results as json.
+3. Get the current price from api response.
+4. Get the average from the array of price changes from api response.
+5. Get standard deviation of the array of price changes.
+6. Use the ZScore to determine how many deviations a current price is from the sample mean of prices in the last 24 hours.
+7. Alert when Zscore is +/-1 standard deviation from the mean.

 ### Issues during impmentation
 - I wasn't entirely clear on the implementation of the Volume Deviation alert requirements based on the description.
 - Understanding the volume data from the candles API.